rchampeimont/arduino_serial_to_DAC_to_speaker/README.md

 If you want to test it yourself, you can start with only the resistors and you should already hear the music.

 ![Overview](/images/overwith_with_annot.jpg?raw=true)

+## Using a real (RS232) serial port
+If you want to connect a real serial port (see https://github.com/raphaelchampeimont/arduino_serial_to_LCD#variant-2-real-serial-port-rs232-with-custom-adapter-circuit about how to do that), you have to adapt the transfer rate because 450000 is too high (at least my computer refused to set this rate).
+I successfully tested it with audio sampled at 11.025 kHz and a serial port setting of 115200 bauds (you need to change the baud rate in both the Arduino code and the sender code).